CyberSecuriTim/osticket-ticket-lifecycle/README.md

   - Optionally, you can also provide reason for this re-assigment of the SLA.
  ![image](https://github.com/user-attachments/assets/64a6e1af-1ef5-4d51-80d2-a89f2e330550)

-- Repeat the ticket resolution best practices mentioned above about consistent and transparent communication with your end users and work this ticket to completion.
+- Repeat the ticket resolution best practices mentioned above regarding consistent and transparent communication with your end users and work this ticket to completion.
   - FYI: Cx means "customer"

 ![image](https://github.com/user-attachments/assets/14d0cb7b-03d9-4ef7-9297-3a42917ac4bc)